8suzuran8/ai-unit/docs/databases.md

 * type see artificial_intelligence_uses.md
 * type 1 is step1, type2 is step2
-* units is multidimensional array of weight and bias
+* units is multidimensional array of weight, bias and (destination of projection neurons or null)

 ## other tables